Michelle Reedy and Ewa Narkiewicz

 The Phra Kochabaan Foundation was established by Laithongrien Meepan in April 2005.

-At the Royal Elephant Kraal Village we have many projects that include ongoing research to conserve and protect elephants.
+At the Royal Elephant Kraal Village specifically, we have many projects that include ongoing research to conserve and protect elephants.
 These include the following:

 - Nutrition for old elephants